James Outman Player Props: Dodgers vs. Reds

 James Outman At The Plate

-- Outman has eight doubles, three triples, nine home runs and 20 walks while hitting .230.
+- Outman is batting .230 with eight doubles, three triples, nine home runs and 20 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.